supply_chain_node Module

 Important

-This method simply updates the node’s list of predecessors.
+This method simply updates the node’s set of predecessors.
 It does not add predecessor to the network or add self as a successor of predecessor.
 Typically, this method is called by the network rather than directly.
 Use the add_predecessor() method in SupplyChainNetwork instead.

 Parameters